lauralwd/lauralwd.github.io/_pages/teaching.md

 Students are introduced to many subfields of bioinformatics by absolute experts.
 I guide and supervise the students during the whole course and the many hands-on exercises.
 As coordinator, I guard cohesion between the many parts and people involved.
+One section of the course is completely of my own design and I chose the share this publicly on github: a hands-on session for learning metagenomics.
+Read more about this on the [practical home page](https://www.lauradijkhuizen.com/metagenomicspractical).
+Alternatively, browse the course materials on [github.com/lauralwd/metagenomicspractical](https://www.github.com/lauralwd/metagenomicspractical)
 {: .text-justify}

 ## Tutor